adrianfaciu/adrianfaciu.dev/content/posts/2022-25-01---TypeScript-template-literal-types.md

 Another possible use case is if you have different clients (web, mobile) that use the same APIs, but they display different data.
 So this might be useful to fetch what's needed in each case.
 There are different ways to implement this on the backend, depending on what technology you are using.

 Going back to our function, we can think about this as being used inside an existing code base.
-Our task on hand would be to create a proper typed version of `fetchData`, so that it will be easier to use and make our code better.
+Our task at hand would be to create a proper typed version of `fetchData`, so that it will be easier to use and make our code better.

 # Return type